jpancoast-kenzan/spinnaker-terraform/README.md

 * Look at ./aws/terraform.tfvars and change anything you think might need changing (region, vpc_name, vpc_cidr)
   * set ssh_private_key_location to the filesystem location of the ssh private key you created.
   * set ssh_public_key_location to the filesystem location of the ssh public key.
-  * set adm_bastion_incoming_cidrs to a comma separated list of CIDRS that need to access those services.
-22 is open to these IPs on the bastion host.
-The IP of the host that terraform is running on needs to be listed in adm_bastion_incoming_cidrs so it can access port 22 on the bastion host.
+  * set adm_bastion_incoming_cidrs to a comma separated list of CIDRS that need to access these services.
+In general this would be the IP of the machine that is running terraform and the IP's of any machines that would need to access spinnaker & jenkins.
+Those two blocks could be the same.
   * for now, do not change ssh_key_name
 * run the script:
 ```